ROCm/rocSOLVER/rocsolver/docs/source/userguide_install.rst

 install it, using a suitable package
 manager, at the standard location
 ``/opt/rocm/rocsolver``.
-This is the prefered approach to install
-rocSOLVER in a system.
+This is the preferred approach to install rocSOLVER in a system.
 This way the library could be also safely removed using the
 package manager.